towczare/test_remote/06_first-integration-tests/README.md

 - if rainfall is above 100 mm it means notifier should raise `THIRD_LEVEL` alarm
 - if more than one above alarms occurs together, it means notifier should raise `FIRST_LEVEL` alarm
-- for all other situations notifier should raise `ALL_OK` status
+- for all other situations notifier should raise `ALL_OK` status You can immediately get to point 3rd which can make your life way easier by mocking most of heavy services.
 3. Now try to mock services, so it is easier to test and get faster test response times
-4. Did you notice bad design in this aproach?
-Do you have any ideas how this could refactored, so you can avoid unecesary mocks and complexity?
+4. Did you notice bad design in this approach?
+Do you have any ideas how this could be refactored, so you can avoid unecessary mocks and complexity?